Share:

 When it comes to alternative dispute resolution (“ADR”), there is never a ‘one size fits all.’
 Every dispute is different.
 Not all disputes are suited to ADR, and there may be some cases – for example in the instance of domestic violence or unacceptable risk to a child – where litigation is the only way to fairly and properly adjudicate the matter between parties.

-ADR such as negotiation, mediation and arbitration often achieve much more timely, cost effective outcomes for parties than traditional litigation.
-This is so for many reasons, but primarily because in engaging with ADR, the parties are the arbiters of the method and manner of their dispute resolution.
+ADR in the form of negotiation, mediation, and arbitration often leads to more timely, cost-effective outcomes for parties than traditional litigation.
+This is so for many reasons, but primarily because in engaging with ADR, the parties are the decision makers of the method and manner of their dispute resolution.

-Being bogged down in the court system can unfortunately mean many months if not years before a dispute is resolved.
+Being bogged down in the court system can significantly delay the resolution of a matter.
 In contrast, parties can engage in ADR at any point in their dispute journey.
-It may be that parties decide to mediate when the dispute first arises, to help them resolve issues early; or to negotiate or arbitrate while the matter is already in court, to save time and litigation expense, once some of the legal issues and materials have been ventilated isn’t earlier litigation stages.
+It may be that parties decide to mediate when the dispute first arises, to help them resolve issues early; or to negotiate or arbitrate while the matter is already in court, to save time and litigation expenses.

 Mediation has the key benefits of: